Uniforming is one of the Methods of Cub Scouting. It demonstrates membership and shows achievement.

 - Cub Scout neckerchief slide: Tiger (1st grade), Wolf (2nd grade), Bear (3rd grade)

-Webelos & Arrow of Light (4th and 5th grades) field uniform
+Webelos & Arrow of Light (grades 4-5) field uniform parts

-- Boy Scout shirt: microfiber (recommended) or cotton
+- *Boy Scout shirt: microfiber (recommended but pricier) or cotton

-- Boy Scout Switchback pants (the pants legs zip off to become shorts)
+- *Boy Scout Switchback pants (the pant legs zip off to become shorts)

 - *Boy Scout socks: low-cut or crew